galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > The coefficients of the line with the maximal margin in the kernel space is learned in training phase.
+> > The coefficients of the line with the maximal margin in the kernel space is learned in the training phase.
 > >
 > {: .solution}
 >